 - PROBABILITY AND STATISTICS

-- AP CALCULUS
+- ADVANCED PLACEMENT CALCULUS

-- AP STATISTICS
+- ADVANCED PLACEMENT STATISTICS

 Basic concepts and properties of elementary algebra are introduced early to prepare students for equation solving.
 Concepts and skills are introduced algebraically, graphically, numerically, and verbally, often in the same lesson to help students make connections.
 Frequent and varied skill practice ensures student proficiency and success.
 Special attention is given to signed numbers, positive and negative exponents, linear equations, factoring, radicals, simultaneous equations, verbal problems, and test-taking strategies.

 This full year course regards the properties of right triangles, similar triangles, polygons, and circles.
 Their geometric properties are treated synthetically with logic and proof, as well as analytically with coordinates and algebra.
 Multiple formats are supported through mastery including two column and indirect proofs.
-Students learn to value the need to think logically and present ideas in a logical order.
+Students learn to value the need to think logically and present ideas in a clear order.
 Traditional geometry concepts and deductive reasoning are emphasized throughout, while measurement and applications are integrated to motivate students via real-world connections.
 Algebra 1 skills are reviewed at point-of-use, ensuring students maintain these skills.
+Honors section available.

 The goal of the intermediate algebra course is to introduce and automate the middle-level algebra skills.
 Practice in the fundamental topics (linear equations, exponents, logarithms, graphs, verbal problems, systems of linear and nonlinear equations, complex numbers, right triangle trigonometry, quadratic equations, and linear and quadratic functions) is provided.
+Honors section available.

 Topics covered in this course include a review of linear functions with related applications, a thorough study of matrices, matrix algebra and applications, and an introduction to the mathematics of finance.
 This course offers the opportunity to investigate mathematics beyond Algebra 2 and to study topics outside the traditional high school curriculum.
 This course is calculator intensive and includes an introduction to discrete mathematics.